Mr-Rahul-Paul/My-Blogs/README.md

 - **Layout**: Modify `src/app/layout.tsx` for global changes
 - **API**: Update routes in `src/app/api/`

+## 📚 Learning Journey

+This project has been an incredible learning experience covering:

+- **API Security**: Implementing authentication and protecting write operations
+- **Full-Stack Development**: Next.js App Router, TypeScript, and MongoDB integration
+- **Modern React Patterns**: Component composition, state management, and responsive design
+- **Database Optimization**: Connection caching and performance improvements
+- **Markdown Processing**: Rich content support with syntax highlighting
+- **Automation**: Node.js scripts for content management

+Check out the detailed learnings in [`learnings/learning.md`](./learnings/learning.md) for a comprehensive breakdown of the development journey and key insights gained.

 ## 🤝 Contributing

 While this is a personal project, suggestions and feedback are welcome!
 Feel free to: